 Una Una

-Una Una is a beautiful volcanic island with black volcanic sand, coconut palm trees lining emerald waters on black beaches.
-Diving is great with big schools of barracudas and horse eye jacks, pristine healthy coral reef, turtles, rays and reef sharks.
+Una Una is a beautiful volcanic island with black volcanic sand, and coconut palm trees lining emerald waters on black beaches.
+Diving is great with big schools of barracudas and horse-eye jacks, pristine healthy coral reefs, turtles, rays, and reef sharks.
 It is located quite far from the other islands.

 Diving in the Togian islands

-Diving conditions was fantastic on my dives with 30 m plus visibility and 31C water temperature.
-In the center of the Gulf of Tomini this is known as the calmest bay in the world and I experienced great conditions diving here.
+Diving conditions were fantastic on my dives with 30 m plus visibility and 31C water temperature.
+In the center of the Gulf of Tomini, this is known as the calmest bay in the world and I experienced great conditions diving here.

-Diving from Kadidiri – dramatic drop offs, beautiful pinnacles and canyons with pristine reef and beautiful marine life such as moray eels, turtles, schools of barracuda and interesting nudibranches.
-The reefs here is said to host 314 species of corals, 541 species of mollusc & 819 species of tropical fish.
-Near the mangroves dive masters told me they have seen dugongs, unfortunately we were not so lucky!
+Diving from Kadidiri – dramatic drop-offs, colorful pinnacles, and canyons with pristine reefs and beautiful marine life such as moray eels, turtles, schools of barracuda, and interesting nudibranchs.
+The reefs here are said to host 314 species of corals, 541 species of mollusk & 819 species of tropical fish.
+Near the mangroves dive masters told me they had seen dugongs, unfortunately, we were not so lucky!

-Diving from Una Una – awesome diving, more than 30 dive sites with reef covered in massive fans and beautiful coral with marine life ranging from pelagic species like rays and reef sharks, huge schools of fish, barracudas, jack fish to nice macro diving with frogfishes, seahorses, leafy scorpionfishes and a variety of nudibranches.
+Diving from Una Una – nice diving, more than 30 dive sites covered in massive fans and beautiful coral with marine life ranging from pelagic species like rays and reef sharks, huge schools of fish, barracudas, jackfish to nice macro diving with frogfishes, seahorses, leafy scorpionfishes and a variety of nudibranchs.

 I had a great time here, but it takes time and effort to get to the Togean islands.
-Traveling only for Scuba diving, I would rather go to Lembeh, Komodo or Raja Ampat.
+Traveling only for Scuba diving, I would rather go to Lembeh, Komodo, or Raja Ampat with more impressive reefs, fish life, and macro diving.
+See our guide to the best diving in Indonesia

 Dive Season in the Togian Islands

-The Togian Islands can be dive all year round, but March to December is seen as the best time to dive here.
-This is the dry season making diving more pleasant, but visibility and conditions is good for diving all seasons.
+The Togian Islands can be dived all year round, but March to December is seen as the best time to dive here.
+This is the dry season making diving more pleasant, but visibility and conditions are good for diving all seasons.

 Liveaboard diving around the Togian Islands

-The Togian Islands is difficult to access and the perfect spot for an off the grid liveaboard experience.
-There are four popular liveaboards that operate around the Togians.
+The Togian Islands are difficult to access and the perfect spot for an off-the-grid liveaboard experience.
+Four popular liveaboards operate around the Togians.

 The Sunshine